As a renter, you need renters insurance to protect your belongings. Renters insurance is affordable is often required by landlords.

 Although I like pets, I often require a pet deposit before allowing a tenant to have a pet.
 Pets have consistently damaged my property in the past.
 Further, renters insurance doesn’t cover any damage done by these creatures.
 Therefore, as a renter, you must bake in the cost of losing your pet deposit and paying for damage.

-6) Property damage
+6) Personal property damage

 Renters insurance covers your stuff, but it doesn’t cover the physical building that holds your stuff.
 That’s what landlord insurance is for.
 One time, I had a bathroom leak down to the lower apartment.
 I used landlord insurance to help pay for damages.